AI Agents

 Why use CLI tool interfaces instead of MCP?

 MCP (Model Context Protocol) adds protocol overhead to every tool call.
-That overhead accumulates in the context window during multi-step runs, degrading reasoning quality over time.
-Not the protocol performance, but the agent's ability to reason clearly.
+That overhead accumulates in the context window during multi-step runs, degrading reasoning quality over time — not the protocol performance, but the agent's ability to reason clearly.
 CLI wrappers return clean structured data with no overhead.
 Over six months of continuous production, the CLI approach produced no failures; MCP was evaluated and rejected because the context degradation pattern was clear in testing.

 What made this build possible in under a day?